Danielle Ofri: Books

-Ofri published her first book, Singular Intimacies: Becoming a Doctor at Bellevue, in 2001.
+Ofri's first book, Singular Intimacies: Becoming a Doctor at Bellevue, was published in 2001.
 The book traces her experiences in medical school and residency at an inner-city hospital.
 An essay from the book, "Merced", was chosen by Stephen Jay Gould for Best American Essays 2002, and was awarded the Editor's Prize for Nonfiction by The Missouri Review.

 Her second book, Incidental Findings: Lessons from my Patients in the Art of Medicine, was published in 2005.
 It explores the subject of teaching medicine to the next generation of physicians, as well as Ofri’s experiences as a "locum tenens" physician in small town America.
 Ofri also writes about her own experience being a patient.
 The essay "Living Will" was selected by Susan Orlean for Best American Essays 2005.
 The essay "Common Ground" was selected by Oliver Sacks for Best American Science Writing 2003 and granted an honorable mention by Anne Fadiman in Best American Essays 2004.

 Ofri released her third book, Medicine in Translation: Journeys with My Patients, in 2010.
 It discusses immigration and health care—two topics that dominated the public discourse in 2010.
-Ofri explores the cultural challenges in medicine and chronicles the experiences of immigrants and Americans in the U.S. health care system.
+Ofri explores the cultural challenges in medicine, and chronicles the experiences of immigrants and Americans in the U.S. health care system.

 Her fourth book, What Doctors Feel: How Emotions Affect the Practice of Medicine, was published in 2013.
 This book examines the emotional side of medicine that impacts patient care.
 Ofri's fifth book, What Patients Say, What Doctors Hear, was published in 2017 and explores the doctor-patient conversation as the most powerful tool in medicine.
 Her sixth book, When We Do Harm; A Doctor Confronts Medical Error, was published in 2020 and examines the challenges of making medical care safer for patients.